 Assessment will be determined by school assessed coursework and an end of year examination.

-School assessed coursework will be marked by the teacher in accordance with guidelines set down by the Board of Studies.
+School assessed coursework 25% School assessed coursework will be marked by the teacher in accordance with guidelines set down by the Board of Studies.

 School assessed coursework will be a normal part of the teaching program and not an added workload.
 The student's performance on each outcome is assessed using one or more of the following: